Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Northwestern Regional Hospital at its Corpus Christi facility, reporting 150 affected workers.
-Lockheed Martin Aeronautics Company followed with 135 workers.
+The most significant filing came from Northwestern Regional Hospital at its Corpus Christi facility, reporting 150 affected workers.
+Lockheed Martin Aeronautics followed with 135 workers.

 Trend & Outlook